The Space Trilogy

-The Space Trilogy or Cosmic Trilogy is a series of science fiction novels by C. S. Lewis.
+The Space Trilogy (also known as The Cosmic Trilogy or The Ransom Trilogy) is a series of science fiction novels by British writer C. S. Lewis.
 The trilogy consists of Out of the Silent Planet (1938), Perelandra (1943), and That Hideous Strength (1945).
 A philologist named Elwin Ransom is the protagonist of the first two novels and an important character in the third.

 Contents

 Summary

 The books in the trilogy are: